-How Long Can Raw Chicken Sit Out before it Spoils?
+How Long Can Raw Chicken Sit Out Before It Spoils?

 We’ve all probably done it before.
-Sat frozen chicken on the counter to thaw, only to realize too late that it may have sat out for way too long.
-What happens if the raw chicken is left out too long?
-How long is too long?
+Sat frozen chicken on the counter to thaw, only to realize too late that it may have sat out for far too long.

 What Are The Best Ways to Thaw Raw Chicken?